 Our existing school buildings are 10 years past their planned obsolescence.
-This means, not only are our current facilities incapable of keeping up with modern programmatic needs, major failures can be expected, costing millions to repair.
+This means that not only are our current facilities incapable of keeping up with modern programmatic needs, major failures can be expected, costing millions to repair.
 Interest rates are projected to increase in coming months.
 By approving in November, we can take advantage of lower borrowing rates.
 Construction costs are predicted to increase by 5-10% in 2017.
 The longer the project is delayed, the more expensive it will become.

 Additionally, due to several ad-hoc expansions and additions, several classrooms don’t have windows or adequate ventilation.
-Such an environment is not conducive to the mental focus needed for learning, and is unworthy of our students.
+Such an environment is not conducive to the mental focus needed for learning and is unworthy of our students.

 The public will have the same access and rights to use the new facilities as they have for the current facilities.
 In fact, the school board will find it rewarding to see these wonderful new facilities utilized by the community.

-Only voters in the school district can determine how much he/she is willing to pay in school bond taxes, and that is why the measure has been put on the ballot.
+Only voters in the school district can determine how much he/she is willing to pay in school bond taxes and that is why the measure has been put on the ballot.
 Rigorous, diligent efforts have been made to completely evaluate this project and to share our findings with the community.